 What happens to fidelity once it becomes avowedly non-symbolic, or once it’s is situated in a threshold at the limits of language?
 This is how we can interpret the problematic that has emerged in the wake of Alain Badiou’s theory of the event.
-Badiou’s project has spawned realist and rationalist ventures which have assumed neo-Jacobin dispositions – this return of the liaison of science and revolution is remarkable – but this work has remained quite unreflexive in its historiographical orientation.
-Where historiography gets whitewashed or disavowed by radical realism and rationalism, this elides the singularity of how political subjectivity has been disposed through the early modern period.
-This oversight leaves an inauthenticity in that the theory fails to ground itself in necessity – it fails to account for the way it is passively disposed in the course of events.
-This concerns the historicity which is implied in Deleuze’s first synthesis of time.
+Badiou’s project has spawned realist and rationalist ventures which have assumed neo-Jacobin dispositions – this return of the liaison of science and revolution is remarkable – but this work has remained rigid and unreflexive in its historiographical orientation.
+Where historiography gets whitewashed or disavowed by radical realism and rationalism, this elides the singularity of how political subjectivity has been disposed through the modern period.
+This oversight leaves an inauthenticity in that the theory fails to orient itself in conditions, and fails to account for the way it is passively disposed in the course of events.
 In what follows, I want explain how certain historical contingencies complicate the politics of fidelity in the contemporary era.

 During the English civil war of the 1660’s, some intellectual activists were called “turncoats”.
 These were pampleteers who switched between royalism and republicanism.
 What interests me is how ironic politics could coincide with profound religiosity.
 It seems that these writers didn’t assume any obligation to maintain permanent political commitments, because they believed everything was up to providence.
 There was no issue of conscience for them about their switching political allegiances, because God himself might have switched sides.
 They were free to support whoever was ascendant, because that was assumedly God’s side.
 Among these writers were major figures of English literature including Andrew Marvell.
 Those guys were writing under psydonyms, supporting Cromwell and then the king, getting thrown in jail, and getting executed.
 And they were paid from both sides, and so the issue of mercenary intellect arises here as well.